WeTransfer/wetransfer_ruby_sdk/README.md

 An open source Ruby SDK for the WeTransfer Open API

-For API Keys etc please visit our [developer portal](https://developers.wetransfer.com).
+For your API key please visit our [developer portal](https://developers.wetransfer.com).

 ## Table of Contents